byu-cpe/ecen192/_labs/03_multimeters_measurements.md

 #### Calculate Varying Resistance:

-We will be using a potentiometer here to measure varying resistance.
+We will be using a potentiometer here to create a varying resistance.
 Here is simple GIF to show you how they work:

 <figure class="image mx-auto" style="max-width: 750px">
   <img src="{% link assets/03_multimeters_measurements/Potentiometer.png%}" width="170" style="display: block; margin: auto;">